The dulse (or other seaweed) will expand quite a bit when you add water, so don’t add more than a pinch.

 A splash of tamari and a dollop of miso provide an instant Asian-inspired soup base here.
 Add whatever combo of raw and cooked veggies you like.
 Kelp noodles are made from sea vegetables and can be found near the tofu at Whole Foods and most health food stores.

-35 g kelp noodles
+35 grams kelp noodles

 1 pinch dried dulse (or other sea vegetable)